 Like the Xbox One S before it, the Xbox One X doesn’t have a Kinect port built into it.
 This means that without the use of an adapter, you will be unable to use the sensor for supported games or the Xbox One’s user interface.
 Unfortunately, both the Kinect sensor and the adapter have been discontinued, so you won’t be able to purchase them from Microsoft directly.

 - Nearly every voice command originally designed for Kinect is now compatible with a microphone-equipped headset.
 You can’t turn your console on using your voice without Kinect, but you can use the feature to move throughout the menus and make selections.
 However, you must be using the Cortana assistant for this to work.
 The original Xbox voice commands aren’t compatible with headsets.

-- Both the Kinect and Kinect adapter are still technically available through third-party sellers, though prices are already quite high.
-(You may wind up paying as much as you did for the Xbox One X itself).
-Unless you have a really good reason for needing a Kinect and you don’t want to use the original model Xbox One, just let it go.
+- Technically, you can still get the Kinect and Kinect adapter through third-party sellers, but prices are already quite high.
+(You may end up paying as much as you did for the Xbox One X itself).
+Unless you absolutely need a Kinect for some reason and you don’t want to use the original model Xbox One, it’s better to pass.

 The Xbox One X won’t turn on with a controller

-- Press the power button on the front of the Xbox One X and the system will boot up as it normally would, and you will be able to connect your controller as well.
-Next, shut the system back down and attempt to power it back on with the controller — on both Xbox One X and Xbox One S, we found this solved the problem 100 percent of the time.
-If it happens again, just repeat these steps and you will be ready to play.
+- Press the power button on the front of the Xbox One X, and the system will boot up as it usually would.
+You’ll also be able to connect your controller.
+Next, shut the system back down and see if you can power it back on with the controller — on both Xbox One X and Xbox One S, we found this solved the problem 100 percent of the time.
+Of course, the problem might return again later, but just follow these steps again, and you should be fine.

 - Xbox One S vs. Xbox One X